 The Playing Fields are well used.
 They are maintained by the Parish Council who employ a maintenance company.
-The field is inspected each month by Councillor Sue Colebeck.
-It is also inspected each year by the Insurance Company.
-If you spot anything you think needs attention please contact the Assistant Parish Clerk, Pam McMorran or any of the Parish Councillors.
+The field is inspected each week by Councillor's Sue Colebeck and Stuart Eyre.
+It is also officially inspected quarterly.
+If you spot anything you think needs attention please contact the Parish Clerk, Pam McMorran or any of the Parish Councillors.

 Saturday 27th September 2008